 - $25,000/event for property damage

-Thus, uninsured motorcyclists who incurred damages lower than these amounts may not be able to recover any money.
+Thus, uninsured motorcyclists who incurred damages lower than these amounts will not be able to recover any money.
 Those who incur higher damages should be able to recover the difference between the minimum liability insurance and the total damages they incurred.

 - There are exceptions to the rule, and an experienced Baton Rouge motorcycle crash lawyer may prove their applicability to the particular case they handle.
 For example, uninsured motorists may claim compensation for their losses if they can prove that the driver who caused their accident was under the influence of drugs or alcohol, fled the scene, or was committing a felony.